 Details about the Festival’s free Youth Concerts and its first-ever Opening Weekend Celebration—a series of pre-season events that begins with a recital by pianist Wei Luo on Friday, July 16—will be announced at a later date.

 Click here to see the list of musicians joining us in 2021.

 Current as of Tuesday, July 28, 2020

-An Important Note about Tickets
+An Important Note about Tickets and Vouchers

 Because of evolving social distancing guidelines, seat selection won’t be available until closer to the start of the Festival—on a date that’s still to be determined.
 We therefore encourage you (once subscription renewals begin and individual tickets go on sale) to place your orders at your earliest opportunity, so that you’ll be given priority in our system and have the best chance of securing your preferred seats.